reconhub/reconhub.github.io/join.md

 ---
 title: Joining us
-subtitle: How to join the R Epidemics Consortium?
 ---

 ## How can I join the RECON community?

-There are two ways to join our community, corresponding to different involvements:
+There are two ways to join our community, corresponding to different degrees of
+involvement:

 - as a *follower*, by signing up to our
 [mailing list](https://mailman.ic.ac.uk/mailman/listinfo/recon-forum)